rrickgauer/blog/entries/web-development-resources.md

 # Web Development Resources

 I got this idea from this [site](https://webdevresources.info/colors).
-This will be a growing list as time goes on.
-Pull requests are welcome!
+I will be adding to this list as time goes on.

 ## Content